-The report that follows is designed to help educators identify areas of strength and areas that need improvement in their students' ability to evaluate the process used to create information and the context-specific criteria that give sources their authority.
+The report that follows is designed to help educators identify areas of strength and areas that need improvement in their students' ability to select and apply effective search strategies given varied information needs and searching environments.
 The report will support evidence-based decision-making and inform actions for strengthening student outcomes.